 In my case i watch roughly more than 100 websites nearly every day and this would hardly be possible without RSS/ATOM news feeds and a news feed reader which automatically collects all of the latest headlines and article excerpts from all of the websites i watch and presents them in a unified interface.

 To read news feeds you'll need a feed reader.
 You can find various add-ons for Firefox at the Mozilla add-ons website.
 If you want to check out my preferred news reader, see the Firefox Extensions - My Picks page.
 For other browsers, you'll have to check your respective repository.
 If you would rather use dedicated software instead of a browser extension, check out the article 14 Best RSS Feed Readers for Linux in 2018.

-With our feed reader in hand, we should be able to access any RSS or ATOM news feed as long as the publishing platform generates one, regardless of whether the software or the webmaster made the location of the feed obvious.
+With our feed reader in hand, we should be able to access any RSS or ATOM news feed as long as the publishing platform generates one, regardless of whether the website displays a link to the feed.
 Following are some tips to pull feeds from various platforms which don't make their feed URLs so obvious.

-LBRY is a decentralized content sharing platform that is proving to be an excellent alternative to the censor-happy gatekeepers like YouTube, Vimeo, etc..
+LBRY is a decentralized content sharing platform that is proving to be an excellent alternative to the censor-happy gatekeepers like YouTube.
 There are several ways to access the platform, including desktop and mobile software, as well as through a web browser.
 One of the most popular web clients is the Odysee website.
-News feeds are provided by lbryfeed.melroy.org.
-Here we will use The Corbett Report channel as our example.
+News feeds are provided by a 3rd party, lbryfeed.melroy.org.
+Again we'll use The Corbett Report channel as our example.

 - On any video or channel page for The Corbett Report, note the channel name which can be found in the URL for the page (in your browsers address bar).
 In this case it is